will-nakagawa/php-eloquent/README.md

 Project structure in PHP with Eloquent without Laravel.

 This project is a just directory structure example to work with PHP and Eloquent without use of Laravel.
-If you have a small project, want just to prototype or create your own framework with all power that Eloquent can provides.
+Cool to user if you have a small project, want just to prototype or create your own framework with all power that Eloquent can provides.

 MIT licence